nicholasjackson/consul/website/source/docs/guides/deployment.html.md

 Failed nodes will be automatically removed after 72 hours.
 This can happen if a node does not shutdown cleanly or if the process supervisor does not give the agent long enough to gracefully leave the cluster.
 Until then, Consul periodically tries to reconnect to the failed node.
 After 72 hours, Consul will reap failed nodes and stop trying to reconnect.

-This sequence can be accelerated with the [`force-leave`](https://www.consul.io/docs/commands/force-leave.html) command.
+This sequence can be accelerated with the [`force-leave`](/docs/commands/force-leave.html) command.
 Nodes running as servers will be removed from the Raft quorum.
 Force-leave may also be used to remove nodes that have accidentally joined the datacenter.
 Force-leave can only be applied to the nodes in its respective datacenter and cannot be executed on the nodes outside the datacenter.

-Alternately, nodes can also be removed using `remove-peer` if `force-leave` is not effective in removing the nodes.
+Alternately, servers can be removed using [`remove-peer`](/docs/commands/operator/raft.html#remove-peer) if `force-leave` is not effective in removing the nodes.

     $ consul operator raft remove-peer -address=x.x.x.x:8300